Microdochium phragmitis: Ecology

-Habitat and Geographical Distribution
+Habitat and geographical distribution

-M. Phragmitis was first recovered in Poland on P. australis.
+Microdochium phragmitis was first recovered in Poland on P. australis.
 Since then it has been found in other locations in Poland, Germany, and across the world.
 This genus is unique from other Microdochium species because it thrives on the roots in flooded habitats.
 It can still function on stems, leaves, or in dry conditions, just not as well as the former habitat type.
 This species flourishes in the colder months when the temperature stays at 20 degrees C or less.
 However, the fungus can survive in the warmer spring and summer months, but not at such a high rate.

 Importance

-M. Phragmitis can't be found on cultivated plants, but it can be cultured in the lab.
+Microdochium phragmitis can't be found on cultivated plants, but it can be cultured in the lab.
 This specific microdochium specie is not pathogenic.
 However, the genus has many pathogenic species including the popular snow mold plant pathogen.
 It also is closely related to fungal isolates obtained from salmon eggs (Verticillium dahliae, a plant pathogen).
 Significant research has not been completed yet as to the potential medicinal drug uses of the fungi, but it showed some cytotoxic activity in a human tumoral cell.

-Similar Species
+Similar species

-M. phragmitis is often used as the baseline comparison for species of similar morphology and DNA sequences, however, there are no synonyms for this fungi.
+Microdochium phragmitis is often used as the baseline comparison for species of similar morphology and DNA sequences, however, there are no synonyms for this fungi.
 Until recently, M. phragmitis was undistinguished from the rest of the Microdochium species.
 Additionally, M. lycopodinum is presented as a sister clade.
 The two were differentiated after comparing the morphology and DNA sequences of the conidia spores in cell cultures.